 Thomas Watson Rattle (baptised as Tom Watson Rattle) was a Canadian who researched all the various branches of the Rattle family from around 1945 up until the late 1960s.
-He spent a lot of time and money in traveling to the UK and laboriously trawling through many hundreds of parish registers and records in those pre-IGI days.
-He spent considerable effort in contacting as many of those in the family who were living at the time in order to get genealogical information from them, as well as copying a number of valuable photographs that may now not have survived elsewhere.
-The book covers the counties of Suffolk, Yorkshire and Somerset in the UK, Canada, Australia, and Franconia (around the Bavaria region of Germany).
+He spent a lot of time and money in traveling to the UK and laboriously trawling through many hundreds of parish registers and records in those pre-computer days.
+He also spent considerable effort in contacting as many of those in the family who were living at the time in order to get genealogical information from them, as well as copying a number of valuable photographs that may now not have survived elsewhere.
+The book covers the counties of Suffolk, Yorkshire and Somerset in the UK, Canada, Australia, and Franconia (around the present day Bavaria region of Germany).

 Thomas was born 14 February 1900 in Victoria County Ontario to Frederick Rattle (1868-1948) and Agnes Alice Watson (1861-1946).
 He had three brothers; William George (1901-1944), Charles James (1903) and Russell Frederick (1905).
 In the 1911 census they are living in Markham Ontario, the family were listed as Methodists and Frederick’s occupation is a farmer.